Which place is cheaper, Madrid or Seville?

 When comparing the travel costs between Seville and Madrid, we can see that Madrid is more expensive.
 However, the two cities are actually relatively comparable in price, as the difference is somewhat minimal.
 Generally, this means that you could travel with generally the same travel style and level of luxury in each place.
 Since both cities are in Europe, it's no surprise that their costs are relatively close, as many destinations here have somewhat similar travel prices overall.

-Madrid is bigger, and its population is about 4.4 times larger than the population of Seville.
-When comparing the population of Seville vs. Madrid, keep in mind that a larger population does not always imply the destination has more attractions or better activities.
-So, always research the type of place that you want to visit and the activities that interest you.
+Madrid has a larger population, and is about 4 times larger than the population of Seville.
+When comparing the sizes of Seville and Madrid, keep in mind that a larger population does not always imply the destination has more attractions or better activities.
+So, always research the type of place that you want to visit along with the activities and attractions that interest you.